iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#007] [Repost] Popular singer PAFF harassed by hardcore fan at event. Agency criticizes such behavior.md

 Those are the REALLY dangerous ones

 **Alaina**<br>
 Condemn him!
-It's A-holes like this that ruin the image of other fans!
+It's A\-holes like this that ruin the image of other fans!

 **m00nl16h7**<br>
 I was there live, but I was too far away.
 All I hear were screams and ruckus